MRprithwish/Online-Examination-Education-System-OEES/README.md

 ---

-© This project was developed for academic and research purposes as part of the Bachelor of Technology (B.Tech) degree requirement at Siliguri Institute of Technology.
+© This project was developed for academic purposes as part of the Bachelor of Technology (B.Tech) degree requirement at Siliguri Institute of Technology.